d-cook/bootstrap/README.md

    - :white_large_square:    Make it easier to edit the running system without crashing it
      - :white_large_square:    A (temporary?) way to edit and test / toggle _copies_ of the system (or its code) within itself

-_At this point, further development is done within the running system itself, and "source code" files become auto-generated_
+_At this point, further development is done within the running system itself.
+"Source files" become auto-generated._

 4. :white_large_square:    Create the self-running runtime
    - :white_large_square:    A data-representation of code and [an interpreter](https://github.com/d-cook/Interact) that runs such code